chernia/itree/README.md

 # itree
-`itree` is inspired by the great extension [LTREE](https://www.postgresql.org/docs/current/ltree.html), but is limited to positive integer segment values with a fixed 18 byte storage and max 2 byte segment values.
+ Postgres extension for an integer hierarchical data type  like: `1.2.3.500`, for up to 16 segments with positive int values >= 1 and <= 65535, inspired by the great extension [LTREE](https://www.postgresql.org/docs/current/ltree.html).

-The `itree` complements `ltree` and can serve as an ID of a hierarchical entity, where ltree can serve as a label path.
+ The main use case for `itree` is keys of ontologies or any hierarchical reference data.

-## Features
+ TODO: add an example of `Type` for Single Table Inheritance pattern.

-This Postgres extension implements a data type `itree` for representing a hierarchical integer tree structure like: `1.1.30.65535`, where each segment is a positive int >= 1 and <= 65535.
-Some basic operators are provided initially, more can be added as needed.
+## Operators

-### Operators
+Some basic operators are provided initially, more are added as needed.

 | Operator  | Description                                                       |
 |-----------|-------------------------------------------------------------------|
 | itree @> itree → boolean | Is left argument an ancestor of right (or equal as ltree)  |